Couple-Based Motivational Interviewing With Mobile Breathalyzers to Reduce Alcohol Use in South Africa

 Time Frame

-Satisfaction with Intervention
+Satisfaction With Intervention

 Time Frame: 2 months

-proportion of participants who report being "satisfied" or "very satisfied" with the intervention at the two-month follow-up
+number of participants who report being "satisfied" or "very satisfied" with the intervention at the two-month follow-up

 2 months